A missing 20-year-old Paterson woman was home safe, relieved family members friends said Wednesday morning.

 Curry would have had no reason to run off -- and especially not to have some kind of contact with loved ones, especially her grandma, they said.

-She hasn't made any social media posts even though Curry's father, Keith Barner, says she "loves" Facebook, Instagram and other platforms.
+She hadn't made any social media posts even though Curry's father, Keith Barner, says she "loves" Facebook, Instagram and other platforms.

 "Please let my daughter go," an emotional Barner said during a virtual news conference.
 "We don't know if something happened, we just want our baby home.